it’s always been for someone else’s father that i celebrated -

 brought breathless, heart-racing panic -

-when i would inevitably hear the landlady say,
+and inevitably i would hear the landlady say,

 ‘no, you mustn’t go get her – she has to get over being shy –